Zilfaan/docker-fabric-mc-server/README.md

 ### 4. Adding mods/changing configs

-All the usual fabric server files can be found in the ./data directory which gets creating after running the docker image
+All the usual fabric server files can be found in the ./data directory which gets created after running the docker image

 ## 📂 Folder Structure